 This course has been reviewed and is not current with the National Preparedness System.
-This course will remain available until April 30, 2014, and will then be removed from the Independent Study Program.
+This course will remain available for completion until it is revised or until a determination is made to archive it.

 The National Response Framework (NRF) presents the guiding principles that enable all response partners to prepare for and provide a unified national response to disasters and emergencies from the smallest incident to the largest catastrophe.